 Throughout her life journey, Laura has embraced living as a Renaissance person.
 With training and work experience in the arts-music, visual art, craftsmanship, theatre and dance- and a thirst for research, travel, and learning, she believes everyone has creative potential.

-She became a professor at the University of Maryland near Washington, DC, where besides designing scenery, she taught various classes in the Department of Theatre.
+She became a professor at the University of Maryland near Washington, DC, where besides designing scenery, she taught set design, scene painting, history of design, props and stagecraft, in the Department of Theatre.
 At the same time, her painting services became in demand around the Washington D.C. area.
-For many years, she kept a busy studio of projects, from painted finishes in large commercial spaces, to murals in retail and residential venues.
+For many years, she kept a busy studio of projects; painted finishes and murals in large commercial spaces, retail and residential venues, museum exhibit work, and other unique projects.

 She loved teaching, and taught trompe l'oeil at the Smithsonian Resident Associates Program, and part-time music/art/theatre at a small k-8 school.
 As much as the painting work itself, she enjoyed the collaboration with architects, interior designers, construction companies, and clients; and loved the positive and transformative impact her work had on spaces.